TingyaoLyu/SPYang1220.github.io/index.md

 title: Home
 ---

 Greetings!
 I'm Songpo Yang (杨松坡).
 I am a Ph.D. candidate in the Department of International Relations at Tsinghua University, and also a visiting PhD student in the Department of Political Science at Columbia University, New York City, 2022–2023.

 My research encompasses a range of topics including political leadership, political selection, China’s foreign policy and state–business relations.
 My work has been published on [***International Affairs***](https://academic.oup.com/ia/article-abstract/99/4/1383/7216720?redirectedFrom=fulltext).

+I hold an M.A. from Johns Hopkins SAIS, an M.L. from Tsinghua university, and a BA from University of International Business and Economics.
+I also worked at CITIC Securites Asset Management before getting back to Tsinghua to pursue my doctoral degree.

+I enjoy snowboarding on vacation and playing basketball every week.
+I'm a car fan and LOVE driving.
 <br><br>
 <head>
     <link href="assets/css/drcustom.css" rel="stylesheet" type="text/css">